 totally gone.
 After taking the aloe vera for one month, I stopped it to

 see what would happen.
-The heart palpitations returne d within 24 hours.
+The heart palpitations returned within 24 hours.
 I

 started taking the aloe vera again and the heart palpitations again

 stopped.
-After taking the aloe vera for six months, I again stopped it to
+After taking the aloe vera for six months I again stopped.
+This time it took a full week for the heart

 palpitations to return.
 Recently, I had a slight problem with some minor